-To install the most recent 0.4.x / 0.5.x version of Solidity you can also use brew install solidity@4 and brew install solidity@5, respectively.
+To install the most recent 0.4.x version of Solidity you can also use brew install solidity@4.

 If you need a specific version of Solidity you can install a Homebrew formula directly from Github.

 View solidity.rb commits on Github.